maxeth/react-type-animation/README.md

 ## Usage

-A common typewriter animation for a landing page would look like this:
+A common typewriter animation for a landing page could look like this:

 ```jsx
 import { TypeAnimation } from 'react-type-animation';